qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog330/index.rst

 Three new optional advanced parameters have been exposed for the XYZ Tile generation algorithm:

--  Title
+-  Leaflet HTML output title
--  Attribution
+-  Leaflet HTML output attribution
--  Add OSM basemap
+-  Include OpenStreetMap basemap in Leaflet HTML output

 |image22|